Loxapine (By mouth)

 How to Use This Medicine

-- Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
-Mix the medicine with one-half glass of orange juice or grapefruit juice, and drink it right away.
+- Oral liquid: Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
+Mix the medicine with orange juice or grapefruit juice before drinking.

 Drugs and Foods to Avoid